azagniotov/stubby4j/README.md

    self-signed) certificates.
 In this case, even when server responds with a self-signed certificate, the server's identity will be verified as valid.
 Please note, trusting _any_ certificate is very insecure and should not be used in production environments.

+2. Providing stubby4j self-signed certificate to the web client before making requests over TLS

+   This is analogous to supplying the `--cacert` option to cURL, which tells cURL to use the specified certificate file to verify the peer.
+If you __do not want__ to configure a _trust all_ X.509 manager/strategy for your web client, as an alternative it is possible to ensure that your web client already has `stubby4j`'s default self-signed certificate before making requests.
+In order to make web client to be aware of the self-signed certificate, you need to download and save the certificate from the running
+   `stubby4j` server and then load it to the trust-store of your client when building `SSLSocketFactory` (or `SSLContext`).
+Please see the following [code of a functional test](https://github.com/azagniotov/stubby4j/blob/e006abcce46c71adf8c719ebb65853f34b8714ff/src/functional-test/java/io/github/azagniotov/stubby4j/StubsPortalTlsProtocolTests.java#L202-L231) for the `openssl`, `keytool` commands & Java code examples.

 [Back to top](#table-of-contents)